rodrigopivi/Chatito/readme.md

  - `<pathToFileOrDirectory>` path to a `.chatito` file or a directory that contains chatito files.
 If it is a directory, will search recursively for all `*.chatito` files inside and use them to generate the dataset. e.g.: `lightsChange.chatito` or `./chatitoFilesFolder`
  - `<format>` Optional. `default`, `rasa` or `snips`
  - `<formatOptions>` Optional.
 Path to a .json file that each adapter optionally can use
  - `<outputPath>` Optional.
-The directory where to save the generated dataset.
+The directory where to save the generated datasets.
 Uses the current directory as default.
+- `<trainingFileName>` Optional.
+The name of the generated training dataset file.
+Do not forget to add a .json extension at the end.
+Uses `<format>`_dataset_training.json as default file name.
+- `<testingFileName>` Optional.
+The name of the generated testing dataset file.
+Do not forget to add a .json extension at the end.
+Uses `<format>`_dataset_testing.json as default file name.

 ### Author and maintainer
 Rodrigo Pimentel